Elemend/Builders-Wand/README.md

 When you do this, one pack.mcmeta file will replace the other which is comepletely normal.
 As long as there is a pack.meta file you're fine.

 Getting the phi installation is the most complicated part, actually.
-From this repository itself you can download the files from the folder named "1.14".
+From this repository itself you can download the files from here:
+![Download](https://github.com/Elemend/Builders-Wand-1.14/releases/tag/v0.9)

-There are two zipfiles in there:
+There the two zip files are highlighted.
 **"builders_wand.zip" and "Builder's Wand Texture.zip"**

-Or you go here:
-![Download](https://github.com/Elemend/Builders-Wand-1.14/releases/tag/v0.9)

 Click on these zip files, save them.
 Then open your minecraft directory, where the savefile for your world is saved.
 Your worldsave contains a folder "datapacks", where the zipfile named: "builders_wand.zip" needs to be copied into.
 Minecraft will enable new availabe datapacks on a restart of the world.
 If the world is currently running, you will need to type the command: **/reload** into chat.
 I suggest you run the reload command just in case.